lavaraja/redis_rdbms/README.md

 Usage:

 ./accelerator.py start  == > this will load tables into redis cache .
-Once the tables are loaded backend jobs will be started.These jobs will capture

-any changes done to source table in RDBMS and and update corresponding records in redis.
-Loading RDBMS table to redis is very fast due to its in memory

-storage and pipelining concepts in redis.
+Once the tables are loaded backend jobs will be started.These jobs will capture any changes done to source table in RDBMS and update corresponding records in redis.
+Loading RDBMS table to redis is very fast due to its in memory storage and pipelining concepts in redis.

 ./accelerator.py stop == > to stop already running instance.

 Any suggestions and feedback is welcome.